SimenHolmestad/CameraHub/readme.md

 There is currently no way to reach this page for "normal users" without altering the url.

 # Running the tests
 Currently, only the backend code is tested.
-To run the backend tests, navigate to the backend directory by doing `cd backend` and then do:
+To run the backend tests, navigate to the root directory of the project and do:
 ```
 python3 -m unittest
 ```